-Born in North Carolina in 1960, actress Julianne Moore first became known for her role on the soap opera As The World Turns.
+Actress Julianne Moore first became known for her role on the soap opera As The World Turns.
 Her later feature films include The Hand That Rocks the Cradle, The Fugitive, Children of Men and The Kids Are All Right.
-Moore earned Best Actress Academy Award nominations for her work in The End of the Affair and Far From Heaven, also receiving Supporting Actress nods for Boogie Nights and The Hours.
-In 2015 she won both a Golden Globe and an Oscar for her lead role in Still Alice, portraying a woman with early onset Alzheimer's.
+Moore earned Academy Award nominations for her work in The End of the Affair, Far From Heaven, Boogie Nights and The Hours.
+In 2015 she won both a Golden Globe and an Oscar for her lead role in Still Alice, portraying a woman with early-onset Alzheimer's.

 Movies and TV

-'As The World Turns,' 'The Hand That Rocks the Cradle'
+'As The World Turns' and 'The Hand That Rocks the Cradle'

 In 1985, Moore landed her first major television role: She played Frannie Hughes on the soap opera As the World Turns for several years, eventually taking on the dual role of her character's twin sister, Sabrina.
 Moore won a Daytime Emmy Award for her work on the drama.
 In 1990 she made her film debut in Tales of the Darkside.
 Moore, however, gained more notice for her supporting role in The Hand That Rocks the Cradle (1992).